castedo/copyaid/docs/reference.md

 ## Configuration

-To view help for the current configuration, use the command `copyaid --help`.
+To view the current configuration, use the command `copyaid --help`.

-On POSIX systems, the default location for the configuration file is `~/.config/copyaid/copyaid.toml`.
+Two lines of the help output list the two configuration file locations.
+CopyAid configuration files are in TOML format.
 For detailed information on the TOML format, visit [toml.io](https://toml.io).

 <!-- copybreak off -->